proy9714/Ethical-Hacking-Course-files-and-Notes/Course 2 (Udemy - Complete Ethical Hacking Bootcamp 2021 - Zero to Mastery)/README.md

 - In web browser import the certificate (Check privacy section) and click trust this CA.

 To prevent manually forwarding packets: Turn Intercept Off in the suite.

+## ShellShock (2014)

+- Google -> pentesterlab shellshock
+- Files -> Download ISO
+- Create virtual machine using ISO (Linux, Other linux 32bit)
+- Start burpsuite and firefox in kali
+- Intercept should be turned off (burpsuite - target - proxy)
+- Start the new VM
+- Go to the ip of the VM in firefox
+- Find the cgi script in burpsuite
+- Click on response (The output is similar to *uname -a*)
+-